 - Average times/days when your followers are most active

-When you’re learning how to find your target audience for your blog, these insights can be incredibly powerful to make an informed decision about where to dedicate more of your time online.
+When you’re learning how to find your target audience for your blog, these qualitative insights can be incredibly powerful to make an informed decision about where to dedicate more of your time online.